SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 1

-The elements of the phrase are: *agricultural diversity / traditional varieties/specific species + agriculture / landraces + diversity/conservation*.
+The elements of the phrase are: *agricultural diversity/local breeds OR (traditional varieties/species + agriculture) OR (landraces + diversity/conservation)*.
 This phrase covers terms which are used in the context of agricultural diversity.
 Phrase 2 expands with generic terms for diversity that must be combined with agricultural terms.

 Conserving wild relatives and traditional varieties is considered maintaining genetic diversity. `agrobiodiversity` is wider than only the species used in agriculture - it covers also the non-harvested species that support production and agro-ecosystems (e.g. pollinators, soil-organisms) (<a id="FAO2004">[FAO, 2004](#f10)</a>).
 It is considered relevant and included, as agrobiodiversity looks at the whole system (i.e. supporting diversity AND agricultural diversity).